Lucia di Lammermoor: 19th century

 London saw the opera on 5 April 1838 and, for Paris, Donizetti revised the score for a French version which debuted on 6 August 1839 at the Théâtre de la Renaissance in Paris.
 It reached the United States with a production in New Orleans on 28 May 1841.

 20th century and beyond

 The opera was never absent from the repertory of the Metropolitan Opera for more than one season at a time from 1903 until 1972.
-After World War II, a number of sopranos were instrumental in giving new life to the opera, including Maria Callas (with performances from 1954 at La Scala and Berlin in 1955 under Herbert von Karajan) and Dame Joan Sutherland (with 1959 and 1960 performances at the Royal Opera House Covent Garden).
+After World War II, a number of sopranos were instrumental in giving new life to the opera, including Maria Callas (with performances from 1954 at La Scala and Berlin in 1955 under Herbert von Karajan) and Joan Sutherland (with 1959 and 1960 performances at the Royal Opera House Covent Garden).

 It has remained a staple of the operatic repertoire.

+An aria from the opera, "Il dolce suono", is mentioned in E.M.
+Forster's Where Angels Fear to Tread.
+It is also featured in Luc Besson's film The Fifth Element.
+The Act 2 sextet features prominently in Scorsese's film The Departed.